The Griddle Omelet

 Some fillers you may not want to cook ahead of time, but they won’t cook much in this omelet.
 They will only be on the griddle for a few seconds in the omelet so if you want them cooked at all, do it beforehand.

-I sauteed my squash in zucchini for about a minute just to soften them up slightly.
+For this version, I sauteed a mix of summer squash, cherry tomatoes, and red peppers for about a minute just to soften them up slightly.
 Totally personal preference though.

 Take photo of Tipsy